RichardSichengZhao/R-EpiNetPerco/README.md

 ## Main.
 R
 Including basic functions for data sorting & formatting, PGFs & modeling tool functions and all prediction functions for percolation methods.
+Except the uncertain corrections in Multiple type network percolation method, the functions here are all tested and verified with original article results.

 Required Packages and Environment: pracma gsl deSolve